dataninja-python/play-jeopardy/README.md

 [] fix multiple score per answer problem
 [x] add display score on screen
 # POTENTIAL FUTURE FEATURES
+[] replace null question values with a random value
-[] make design more responsive by inserting image directly into html [] let user know the current question out of 20
+[] make design more responsive by inserting image directly into html or resizing background image as % [] let user know the current question out of 20
 [] check that users answer is not blank
 [] increase "fuzzy" matching to 80% accuracy